Monday, June 30, 2025

 I remember the funeral a few days later.
 My wife and kids were there.

-Wait, did they really fly back to Chicago and then back again to Colorado for the funeral?
+Wait, did they really fly back to Chicago and then back again to Denver for the funeral?

 I remember my brothers giving speeches but I can’t remember anything they said.
 I remember that in my speech, I compared myself to my dad.
 He loved sports and I love sports.
 He loved dirty jokes and I love dirty jokes.
 He didn’t care what other people thought and I don’t care what other people think.
 I remember not feeling embarrassed about choking on my tears.